knative/docs/docs/snippets/install-kn.md

 === "Using Homebrew"

-    Do one of the following:

-    - To install `kn` by using [Homebrew](https://brew.sh){target=_blank}, run the command (Use `brew upgrade` instead if you are upgrading from a previous version):
+    To install `kn` by using [Homebrew](https://brew.sh){target=_blank}, run the command (Use `brew upgrade` instead if you are upgrading from a previous version):

     ```bash
     brew install knative/client/kn
     ```

     ??? bug "Having issues upgrading `kn` using Homebrew?"

     If you are having issues upgrading using Homebrew, it might be due to a change to a CLI repository where the `master` branch was renamed to `main`.
-Resolve this issue by running the command:
+Resolve this issue by running the following commands:

         ```bash
         brew uninstall kn
         brew untap knative/client --force
         brew install knative/client/kn
         ```

 === "Using a binary"